With a continued rollout of SECURE 2.0 Act regulations, there are additional options for many to save more for retirement.

 529 account rollovers to Roth IRAs

-If you have a 529 in your name but don’t need some of those savings to pay education-related expenses, SECURE 2.0 allows you to roll over into a Roth IRA up to a lifetime limit of $35,000.
-The 529 must be at least 15 years old, and contribution limits still apply.
+If you have a 529 in your name but don’t need some of those savings to pay education-related expenses, SECURE 2.0 allows you to roll over up to $35,000 to a Roth IRA.
+The 529 must be at least 15 years old, and annual Roth IRA contribution limits still apply.

 Emergency expenses

-A person with “unforeseeable or immediate financial needs relating to personal or family emergency expenses” may generally take one distribution per year of up to $1,000 without incurring a 10% tax penalty, with pay back within three years.
+If you have “unforeseeable or immediate financial needs relating to personal or family emergency expenses” you may be able to withdraw up to $1,000 from your retirement account per year without incurring a 10% tax penalty.

 Student loan debt payments

-Employers that choose to use the student loan provision of SECURE 2.0 can make retirement plan matching contributions on behalf of employees who are paying off qualified student loans.
+Ask your employer if they offer the student loan provision of SECURE 2.0, which allows them to make retirement plan matching contributions on behalf of employees who are paying off qualified student loans.

 What's next?